Viewing Docker container HTTPS traffic

 IMPORTANT: Don’t forget about trailing slash at the end of the URL!

 Step 2.
 Run your service

-Ok, proxy container is up and working.
+Ok, the proxy container is up and working.
 You can now run your service (Service A) and point it to the proxy container.

 If you’re running Service A outside container, the proxy container will be accessible under

 If you’re running Service A in a container, you can run it in host network (for example by adding

 --net=host parameter to

 docker run command).
 In this way, you can access the proxy container also under

 Step 3.
 Execute an interactive bash shell on the proxy container